How to Wire a Ductless Mini-Split: An Electrician’s Guide

 Correctly sizing the circuit is the first critical step.
 This isn’t guesswork; it’s a calculation based on the manufacturer’s data.
 Here’s how to determine the requirements for your 240v mini split circuit:

 - Locate the MCA and MOCP: Find these values on the outdoor unit’s nameplate.
-The MCA determines the minimum wire size, and the MOCP dictates the maximum breaker size.
+The MCA determines the minimum conductor ampacity you must provide, and the MOCP indicates the largest overcurrent protective device permitted for that equipment.

 2. Reviewing the Mini Split Wiring Diagram